i-am-bee/bee-stack/README.md

 - bee-api: http://localhost:4000 (for direct use of the api, use apiKey `sk-testkey`)
 - list all open ports: `docker compose ps --format "{{.Names}}: {{.Ports}}"`

+##  ⛓️‍💥 Troubleshooting
+Please see our [troubleshoting guide](docs/troubleshooting.md) for help with the most common issues.

 ## 👷 Advanced